ambiguousname/jackbox-custom-content/Readme.md

 If the .EXE is too slow for you, you can just follow the steps for cloning the repository and using the .PY file.

-## I don't have Windows, and I don't want to install python
+## I don't have Windows, and I don't want to install Python

-As of right now, you're just going to have to install python and install jppc.py on your OS of choice.
-I haven't figured out how to make distributables for other OSes yet.
+As of right now, you're just going to have to install Python and install jppc.py on your OS of choice.
+I'm using PyInstaller to compile my code, and PyInstaller is not able to cross-compile.

 ### Important note if you've clicked "verify integrity of game files..."